 Skills Certificates are an acknowledgement that the student has attained a specified set of competencies within a program.
-Skills Certificates may be part of a "ladder" of skills, beginning with job entry skills and leading to a full Certificate of Achievement program or may constitute a skill set that enables a student to upgrade or advance in an existing career.
+Skills Certificates may be part of a "ladder" of skills, beginning with job entry skills and leading to a ful Certificate of Achievement program or may constitute a skill set that enables a student to upgrade or advance in an existing career.
+Skills Certificates require less than 18 units and are shorter in duration than the Certificate of Achievement.